By Alex Michaelides, A twisty psychological thriller

 Read it or Skip it?

-Honestly, my main thought is that it will be much better as a movie.
+That said, my main thought is that it will be much better as a movie.
 (And I wouldn’t be surprised if the potential to sell movie rights is why the publisher picked it up in the first place.)
 The basic frame of a really good plot is there, it just needs some retooling and a little more nuance.
 Given the fantastic reputation of the studios developing it, anyone who is not a fan of a genre should give this a hard pass and just watch to movie when it comes out.